PHP Security Vulnerabilities That Still Cause Business Website Breaches

 Session Security: Hijacking and Fixation

 Session hijacking occurs when an attacker obtains a valid session identifier and uses it to impersonate the associated user.
 In PHP, session identifiers are typically stored in a cookie named PHPSESSID.
-Session fixation is a related attack where the attacker sets the session identifier before the victim logs in.
+Session fixation is a related attack where the attacker sets the session identifier before the victim logs in, hoping the application will adopt it after authentication.

 Configure session security settings in php.ini or at runtime: